Skip to main content

 Talkpal AI has both a free and paid version.

-The free version of Talkpal AI gives you access to 10 minutes of conversation a day.
+The free version of Talkpal AI gives you limited daily conversation time with basic chat features.

 The verdict

-In addition to bugs and some other issues that no chatbot seems entirely immune to, Talkpal AI has some troubling errors and inaccuracies and should probably be avoided.
+In addition to bugs and some other issues that no chatbot seems entirely immune to, Talkpal AI made several concerning errors in French during my testing - from unnatural greetings to questionable vocabulary choices that felt like direct translations from English.

 Langotalk

-Not to be confused with the first entry on our list, Langua, Langotalk is a paid-only AI language learning app with a few additional learning features, like AI tutors.
-It's available as both a web and a mobile app.
+Not to be confused with Langua, Langotalk is an AI language learning app with conversational practice and AI tutors.
+It’s available as both a web and a mobile app, and supports about 20 languages including English, Spanish, French, German, Italian, Dutch, Portuguese, Japanese, Chinese, Korean, Russian, Arabic, and more.
 This is one of the few chatbots on our list that claims to have chats adapted to different learning levels.

 The pros